framps/raspiBackupDoc/en/src/error-messages.md

 In most cases, the cause when setting up the notification lies in a misconfiguration of the MTA used.
-Often *raspiBackup* does not receive an error when error when sending the e-mail, but it still does not arrive.
+Often *raspiBackup* does not receive an error when sending the e-mail, but it still does not arrive.

-The configuration of an MTA is often complicated and is not a problem for *raspiBackup*.
+The configuration of an MTA is often complicated and is not a problem of *raspiBackup*.
 In the log of the MTA used you will find error messages that help to find the cause.
 In this context, reference is made to [FAQ47](faq.md#faq47).
 In any case, you should check what the RC of the mail client means and